Clean Diesel National Grants

 Funds awarded under this program cannot be used to fund emission reductions mandated by federal law.
 Equipment for testing emissions or fueling infrastructure is not eligible for funding.

-Please refer to the full RFP for specific information about this competition.
+Please refer to the full RFA for specific information about this competition.

-The RFP includes information on how to prepare and submit a proposal package.
+The RFA includes information on how to prepare and submit a proposal package.
 The proposal package must be received by the deadline and include the following documents:

 - Project Narrative (no more than 11 pages)